-C. Metro Code 3.07.730.A: Including diversity strategies, and measures to maintain the existing supply, increase new dispersed affordable housing and increase affordable housing opportunities for household of all income levels in the Comprehensive Plan and Implementing Ordinances.
+C. Metro Code 3.07.730.A: Including diversity strategies, and measures to maintain the existing supply, increase new dispersed affordable housing and increase affordable housing

 The report includes excerpts from the City's comprehensive plan that address maintaining housing diversity.
 However, there is no mention of comprehensive plan language that outlines the City's approach to maintaining the existing housing supply, increasing dispersion of housing, and providing a housing supply for all income levels.